colekettler/generator-flask-api/README.md

 ### Python Support

 The boilerplate is pretty simple, and all of the default dependencies support Python 2 and 3.
 It should Just Work™.

+### MySQL Support

+If you decide to go with MySQL, there's a few extra things you should keep in mind.

+First off, the official [MySQL Connector/Python](http://dev.mysql.com/doc/connector-python/en/) driver is used.
+It's actively developed and maintained by Oracle.
+The commonly used [MySQLdb](https://github.com/farcepest/MySQLdb1) driver does not support Python 3 and does not appear to be actively maintained at this time.
+There's a fork of MySQLdb called [mysqlclient](https://github.com/PyMySQL/mysqlclient-python) that is actively maintained and supports Python 3; feel free to swap it in.

+Second off, if you're using SQLAlchemy, you'll need to specify the driver in the connection string.
+The syntax is specified [here](http://docs.sqlalchemy.org/en/latest/dialects/mysql.html#module-sqlalchemy.dialects.mysql.mysqlconnector).

+Finally, if you're working with MariaDB: the default driver *should* work, but there are no real guarantees against strangeness.

+### Working With Another / No Database

+I dunno, maybe you're using your own #BigData flavor-of-the-week database, or maybe you're just hardcoding some JSON.
+Either way, you can easily select `None / Other` as a database option, then import / install everything (or nothing) manually.
+However, if there's an option you really want supported out of the box, [bug me about it](https://github.com/ColeKettler/generator-flask-api/issues).

+### Working With Another / No ORM

+You don't **have** to use SQLAlchemy, or any ORM at all.
+Select `None / Other` as your ORM, and you're good to go.
+Models will still be generated, will inherit from `object` with an `id` field, and won't assume much else.
+I'm assuming you want to roll your own abstraction, so I'll do my best to keep out of your way. :P

 ### Reverting Versions